Elevate Your Performance: Motivation Insights from Neuroscience

 In business, for instance, a project setback might initially seem demotivating.
 However, by analyzing what went wrong and adjusting strategies, you not only learn valuable lessons but also keep your brain engaged and motivated.

-In the startup world, where I have extensive experience, agility is key.
+In the startup world, agility is key.
 Constantly iterating and adapting not only keeps the business model fresh but also ensures that your brain and the brains of your team members stay motivated and engaged.

 Building a Motivation-Driven Routine